-- Health insurance has changed: you’re now on a Gold, Silver, Bronze or Basic policy.
-Make sure you have the right cover for your needs.
+- Make sure you have the right cover for your needs

 Follow our step-by-step action plan to see if your premium went up, decide if you need health insurance, review your cover, and find something better.

-The first step is to check how much your premium will go up.
+The first step is to check how much your premium went up by.

-The average health insurance premium increase announced for this year is 2.92%, which is the lowest since 2001.
+The average health insurance premium increase for this year is 2.74%, which is the lowest since 2001.
 But there are large differences between the average increases per fund, ranging from 0.5% (St.Lukes) to 5.47% (CBHS Corporate).

-Your insurer will send you another letter (if they haven't already) to explain any forthcoming changes to your rate and cover.
+Each year your insurer will send you an email or letter to explain any forthcoming changes to your rate and cover.

-In that letter, check if your excess has changed.
-Health insurers introduced a $750 excess last year, and some people might have seen their $500 excess increased to $750, payable if you have to go to hospital.
+Check if your excess has changed.
+Health insurers introduced a $750 excess in 2019, and some people might have seen their $500 excess increased to $750, which is payable if you have to go to hospital.

 Will a higher excess save you money?